 As a community of Black museum professionals, we hope to inspire Black professionals worldwide to reimagine their relationship with the biodiversity of our planet while showcasing the vast number of career opportunities available in Natural History Museum and related areas.

 We envision a future where Black people’s voices, opinions, and stories are heard, reflected, and respected in Natural history museums.
-Where every Black individual is aware of opportunities within museums and does not feel like an imposter applying for a position and strives to occupy the highest-ranking positions museums have to offer.
+Where every Black individual is aware of opportunities within museums, does not feel like an imposter applying for a position and strives to occupy the highest-ranking positions museums have to offer.

-We wish to provide community, group support, science education, and networking for Black folk involved or interested in Natural History Museums.
+We wish to provide community, group support, science education, research opportunities and networking for Black folks involved or interested in Natural History Museums.
 We also wish to expose Black communities across the globe to Natural History Museums and our complex connections to these institutions.

 BiNHMs is the brainchild of Adania Flemming (She/her/hers), a PhD student in the Biology Department at the University of Florida and a researcher with the IDigBio project at the Florida Museum of Natural History (FLMNH).

 Adania’s interests lie in the aquatic systems and the ecology of fishes, particularly life histories.
 However, she is equally interested in expanding learning and professional opportunities for marginalized people in Science, Technology, Engineering, and Mathematics (STEM), especially people of African and African Diaspora origins, using NHMs as a resource.

 Her experiences and feelings of isolation as a Black female in FLMNH compelled her to find ways to use NHMs as gateways to STEM careers for undergraduate students from marginalized backgrounds, helping them to find mentors and helping mentors to find BIPOC mentees.